hanahadzihusejnovic/BookNest-RS2/README.md

 ```

 > The `.env` file is not included in the release.
-It is provided separately as `.env-tajne.zip` (password: `fit`) located in the root of the repository.
+It is provided separately as `.env-tajne.zip` located in the root of the repository.
+The password is submitted separately on DLWMS.

 ---